 School of Business & International Relations

 This building is home to IAU's business courses in marketing, management, finance, economics and international business.
 Wi-Fi is available throughout all classrooms, and it is adjacent to several local cafés.

 IAU also offers many internship opportunities that are facilitated by the Internship Coordinator through the the School of Business and International Relations.

 Marchutz School of Fine Arts

-This building used to be home to IAU's administrative offices.
+IAU's faculty housing used to be home to its administrative offices.
 With the growth of the school, it has been converted into faculty housing for Resident Fellows and visiting faculty.

-IAU is proud to host many special events in this building, including a Thanksgiving Dinner celebration and the end of the year Cérémonie de Clôture.
+IAU is proud to host many special events in the conference center, including a Thanksgiving Dinner celebration and the end of the year Cérémonie de Clôture.